I want to recall a night at Villa Grimaldi.

-At that moment I wondered if it was fair to let all my comrades get soaking wet just because of my stubborn dignity.
+At that moment, I wondered if it was fair to let all my comrades get soaking wet just because of my stubborn dignity.
 But I didn’t have to think long: among us was the journalist Gladys Díaz, a member of the MIR(Revolutionary Left Movement) Left-wing political organisation founded in 1965 at the Univ. of Concepción., who whispered:

-At that point the guard stopped me and told me to stop buggering around with political ditties.
-That I should sing a cumbia or something by Roberto Carlos.
-I went dumb.
-Then they took us back to our cells, but before going in the guard said to me: “You’re stayin’ out ‘ere, for bein’ stubborn.”
+Then they took us back to our cells, but before going in the guard said to me: 'You’re stayin’ out ‘ere, for bein’ stubborn'.
 I spent a good while in the yard.
 I was afraid, cold, but I felt I had made a minimum act of resistance and that helped me.